How to Ask Your Boss for a Promotion

 Furthermore, think about all the questions your manager may have for you and prepare your answers.
 For example, your manager may ask you why you want to change positions and whether you’re satisfied with the current one.
 Or, they may be interested to know if the different schedules will work for your work-life balance.
 Consider the avenues your conversation may take you, and be prepared to answer questions.

 It’s a great idea to write down your main talking points and practice before your meeting.
-However, if you would like to have a full pitch to practice with and have in front of you while you’re in the meeting, we have some pitches prepared later on in the text.
+However, if you would like to have a full pitch to practice with and have in front of you while you’re in the meeting, we have some scripts prepared later on in the text.

 Tip #6: Schedule a meeting